 I love reading and writing.
 Actually, some books, I’m so glad I’ve read them I consider myself a lucky person.
 Just for that.

-However, no matter how deep my love for reading and writing is, I could never sit at my desk for hours and hours every single day.
+But no matter how deep my love for reading and writing is, I could never sit at my desk for hours and hours every single day.
 And keep on reading and writing.

 Fact is, after a while I’ve been sitting my legs need, or rather reclaim, their share of activity.
 I get restless.
 My mind begins to wander.
 And I either find myself rereading whole passages I’ve already read while zoning out on a sort of autopilot, or rewriting passages I’ve written under the arcane spell of the same atrocious autopilot.